rkitover/vimpager/vimcat.md

 # LICENSE AND COPYRIGHT

-Copyright (c) 2015, Rafael Kitover <rkitover@gmail.com> and Contributors (see the bottom of the 'vimpager' file in the project source.)
+Copyright (c) 2015, Matthew Wozniski <mjw@drexel.edu> and Rafael Kitover
+<rkitover@gmail.com> and Contributors (see the bottom of the 'vimpager'
+file in the project source.)

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: